thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/608-1-18-Sidisi,-Undead-Vizier.markdown

 flavor: ""
 ---

-Deathtouch

-Exploit <em>(When this creature enters the battlefield, you may sacrifice a creature.)</em>

 When Sidisi, Undead Vizier exploits a creature, you may search your library for a card, put it into your hand, then shuffle your library.